Stanley F. Ehrlich

 Financial Advisor

-I started my financial planning and asset management practice in Clinton, NJ in 1996.
-I strive to develop a personal relationship with each of my clients, and then jointly prepare an investment program that suits both their goals as well as their temperament.
+I started my financial planning and asset management practice in Clinton, NJ, in 1996.
+I strive to develop a personal relationship with each of my clients and then jointly prepare an investment program that suits their goals and temperament.

 My undergraduate degree is from Syracuse University in Economics, and I have a Master of Arts from John Jay College and a Master of Public Administration from New York University.
 I also completed my doctoral coursework at New York University with a concentration in finance.